Thomas Wetherill (1712-1755) and Sarah Sley (1720-1800).

 Thomas and Sarah had at least four children:

-- James Wetherill (1747-1747).
+- James Wetherill (1747-1747), my 6th great-grand uncle.
 He was baptised on 27 February that year at St Nicholas’s Church in Great Yarmouth, Norfolk, and buried there on 29 October.

-- Thomas Wetherill (1748-1748).
-Baptised on 10 March that year at St Nicholas’s Church in Great Yarmouth, Norfolk, he was buried on 1 April.
+- Thomas Wetherill (1748-1748), my 6th great-grand uncle.
+Baptised on 10 March 1748 at St Nicholas’s Church in Great Yarmouth, Norfolk, he was buried there just a few days later on 1 April.

-- William Wetherill (1749-????).
-William was baptised on 12 February 1749 St Nicholas’s Church in Great Yarmouth, Norfolk, and was mentioned in his grandfather James Sley’s will of 1758.
-It’s likely that he was the boy apprenticed to bailiff Abel Clifton in Great Yarmouth in 1863, with a premium listed as £15.
-Clifton had previously supervised William’s father in the role.
+- William Wetherill (1749-????), my 6th great-grand uncle.
+William was baptised on 12 February 1749 St Nicholas’s Church in Great Yarmouth, Norfolk, and was mentioned in his grandfather James Sley’s will of 1758, proved in 1765.
+It’s likely that he was the boy apprenticed to water bailiff Abel Clifton in Great Yarmouth in 1763, with a premium listed as £15.
+I’ve not found other records for him that clearly match.
+I doubt he was the man who married an Elizabeth Shorter in the town in 1773 as he was a widower.
+Was he the man who died in the town in 1882?

-- James Wetherill (1750?-1801) – my 5th great-grandfather.
-As I mention above, this is a guesstimate and no baptism record survives.
+- James Wetherill (1750?-1801), my 6th great-grandfather.
+As I mention above, his birth year is a guesstimate and no baptism record survives.
 However, a James Wetherill is mentioned in grandfather James Sley’s will of 1758.